nickmonad/bips.dev/web/content/140/index.md

 Transaction malleability refers to the fact that transactions can be modified, either by one of the signers by re-signing the transaction or a third-party by modifying the signature representation.
 This is a problem since any modification to the serialized representation also changes the hash of the transaction, which is used by spending transaction to reference the funds that are being transferred.
 If a transaction is modified and later confirmed by ending up in the blockchain all transactions that depended on the original transaction are no longer valid, and thus orphaned.

-BIPs 62<ref><a href="/62" target="_blank">BIP 62 - Dealing with malleability</a></ref> and 66<ref><a href="/66" target="_blank">BIP 66 - Strict DER signatures</a></ref> alleviate the problem of third-party modification by defining a canonical representation of the signatures.
+BIPs 62<sup id="cite_ref_1"><a href="#cite_ref_1">1</a></sup> and 66<sup id="cite_ref_2"><a href="#cite_ref_2">2</a></sup> alleviate the problem of third-party modification by defining a canonical representation of the signatures.
 However, checking the canonical representation is complex and may not eliminate all sources of third-party malleability.
 Furthermore, these BIPs do not address modifications by one of the signers, i.e., re-signing the transaction, because signers can produce any number of signatures due to the random parameter in ECDSA.

 This proposal eliminates malleability by removing the malleable signatures from the hash used to reference the outputs spent by a transaction.
 The new hash used to reference an output is called the _normalized transaction ID_.
 The integrity of all data that is used to reference the output is guaranteed by the signature itself, and any modification that would change the normalized transaction ID would also invalidate the signature itself.